artsafin/coda-schema-generator/README.md

 ## Data structs reflecting the document data model and their constructors

-These structs reflect Coda tables/views and their columns as a normal Go struct.
+The data structs will be created with `<Table Name>` type names and represent one row of table/view data.
+Fields of the data struct will reflect the columns of the table.
-The types of the struct fields will be as close to the column types of the source table as possible.
+The types of the struct fields will be as close to the column types of the source table as possible (see [Type Mapping](#type-mapping) below).

-Additionally there will be a `New*` constructor generated per each struct that accepts a `Valuer` interface as a table row representation.
+Additionally there will be a `New<Table Name>` constructor generated per each table that creates an instance of the table row from a `Valuer` interface.

-For example if there is a `All Users` table in Coda with a `first name` and `last name` columns there will be:
+For example if there is a `All Users` table in Coda with a `first name`, `last name` and `location` columns there will be:

 ```
 type Valuer interface {